 - Carbonic anhydrase inhibitors (acetazolamide) are used for the prophylaxis of mountain sickness (unlicensed indication) and glaucoma.

-- Current National Institute for Health and Care Excellence (NICE) and Joint British Societies' guidelines recommend calcium-channel blockers as first-line choice for treatment of uncomplicated hypertension:
+- Current guidelines from the National Institute for Health and Care Excellence (NICE) and the Joint British Societies recommend calcium-channel blockers as first-line choice for treatment of uncomplicated hypertension:

 - If patients have well-controlled blood pressure on bendroflumethiazide or hydrochlorothiazide then this should be continued.

-- The use of indapamide (+/- perindopril) in those aged over 80 years, to achieve target blood pressure below 150/80 mm Hg, reduced all-cause mortality, heart failure and stroke with few adverse effects, providing evidence of the benefits of treating hypertension in the elderly.
+- The use of indapamide (+/- perindopril) in those aged over 80 years, to achieve target blood pressure below 150/80 mm Hg, is reported as having reduced all-cause mortality, heart failure and stroke with few adverse effects, providing evidence of the benefits of treating hypertension in the elderly.

 Acute left ventricular failure (LVF)

-- Eplerenone is licensed for use as an adjunct in LVF following myocardial infarction.
+- Eplerenone is licensed for use as an adjunct in LVF following myocardial infarction[4, 5].

 Chronic heart failure